-On most centralized crypto exchanges like Binance, Coinbase, and the likes, you only have limited control over your crypto assets stored across the wallets assigned to your account since you don’t have access to the private keys of these wallets, but on non-custodial wallets, things are done a little bit differently.
+On most centralized crypto exchanges like Binance, Coinbase, and the likes, you only have limited control over your crypto assets stored across the wallets assigned to your account since you don’t have access to the private keys of these wallets, but on non-custodial crypto wallets, things are done a little bit differently.

 Unlike some other crypto wallets out there, Trust Wallet doesn’t directly provide you with the private keys associated with your wallet rather, it combines these keys into a 12-word recovery phrase which is easier to back up and remember.

 In one of our older articles on this website, we showed you how to find your Trust Wallet recovery phrase and in this article, we will show you how you can generate your Trust Wallet private key from the recovery phase easily and more.

 What Is A Private Key?
 Trust Wallet Private Key Explained